The Lego Movie: Critical response

-Other response
+Other responses

 Conservative political commentator Glenn Beck praised the film for avoiding "the double meanings and adult humor I just hate".
 Oscar host Neil Patrick Harris referenced The Lego Movie not being nominated for Best Animated Feature, which many critics considered a snub, saying prior to the award's presentation, "If you're at the Oscar party with the guys who directed The Lego Movie, now would be a great time to distract them."

 U.S. Senator Ron Johnson criticized the film's anti-corporate message, saying that it taught children that "government is good and business is bad", citing the villain's name of Lord Business.
 "That's done for a reason", Johnson told WisPolitics.com, "They're starting that propaganda, and it's insidious".
 The comments were criticized by many, and Russ Feingold brought up the comments on the campaign trail during his 2016 Senate bid against Johnson.